signinwithethereum/docs/docs/quickstart/onchain-assets.md

-# Retrieve Onchain Holdings
+# Other Onchain Assets

-This guide demonstrates how to pull information about a user's onchain holdings including NFTs and crypto assets using the Sign in with Ethereum (SIWE) quickstart.
+This guide demonstrates how to pull information about a user's onchain holdings including NFTs, tokens, and other crypto assets.

-## Prerequisites

--   Completed previous SIWE quickstart steps
--   API access for NFT data (OpenSea, Alchemy, etc.)
--   API access for token data (CoinGecko, Moralis, etc.)
--   Basic understanding of NFT standards and ERC-20 tokens

 ## Implementation Steps